 As for the comics, Tomb Raider has seen dozens of different interpretations, starting with a 8 pages comic featured in Mean Machines Sega.
 Next, Dark Aeons, the French exclusive.
-You can find my translation here.
 After a few crossovers with Witchblade, Tomb Raider got its own series published by Top Cow, running for 50 issues.
 Throughout the series, various other storylines were created.
 For the 2013 reboot, Dark Horse took the wheel, creating a series that ran alongside the games for 40 issues.
 And finally, the Lara Croft series got their own 5 issue series.

 Yes, 8 Tomb Raider novels have been written, 3 based around the events of Angel of Darkness, 2 based on the Angelina Jolie movies, 2 more for the Survival series, and 1 for the Lara Croft series.

 Various art books exist, many of which have canon lore that didn’t get featured in the game.
-The Secret Dossiers (yet another French exclusive, with translations found here), The Style Guides, Lara’s Book, and the Survivor series Official Art books have some fun facts.
+The Secret Dossiers, The Style Guides, Lara’s Book, and the Survivor series Official Art books have some fun facts.